How Do You Remove Popcorn Ceiling Texture?

 Additionally, some popcorn ceiling scrapers have an attachment that helps to collect falling debris.

-To use a popcorn ceiling scraper, simply hold it at a low angle and scrape the popcorn ceiling in the direction of the grain.
-If the popcorn ceiling is difficult to scrape off, you can mist it with water first.
+Hold a popcorn ceiling scraper at a low angle and scrape the popcorn ceiling in the direction of the grain.
+If the popcorn ceiling is too intricate to remove, mist it with water first.

 • Homax Ceiling Texture Scraper: This scraper with a threaded handle, screws onto a pole (broom or paint roller pole), and has a 12″ wide blade with rounded corners.
 Pros tend to use this method to remove popcorn texture.

-• POPeeze Popcorn Ceiling Scraper: This scraper attaches to a shop vacuum hose, which helps to eliminate dust and debris.
+• POPeeze Popcorn Ceiling Scraper: This scraper attaches to a shop vacuum hose and helps eliminate dust and debris.
 It is also very easy to use.

 If you are removing popcorn ceilings from a large area or a high ceiling, you may want to consider using a power scraper.
-Power scrapers are more expensive than manual scrapers, but they can save you a lot of time and effort.
+Power scrapers are more expensive than manual scrapers but can save time and effort.

 No matter which tool you choose, be sure to follow the safety guidelines provided by the manufacturer.